What You Need to Know

-From 2018 to 2020, premiums in Rhode Island for qualified bronze plans rose almost 11%, while silver rose by nearly 10% and gold by 8%.
-Here are the average monthly costs for a 40-year-old Rhode Island resident for bronze, silver and gold plans sold through the state’s Marketplace:11
+From 2018 to 2022, the average benchmark premium in Rhode Island went from $311 to $361 in five years.
+Here are the average monthly costs for a 40-year-old Rhode Island resident for bronze, silver and gold plans sold through the state’s Marketplace:12

 Average Premiums for Rhode Island Marketplace Plans (for a 40-year-old person)

-The federal government uses a “benchmark” silver plan— the second-lowest-cost silver premium for a 40-year-old12— to calculate subsidies.
+The federal government uses a “benchmark” silver plan— the second-lowest-cost silver premium for a 40-year-old — to calculate subsidies.
 (Subsidies, if you qualify, help you pay your monthly premium.)
-From 2018 to 2020, this benchmark has gone from $311 to $332, an increase of 6.75%.
+13

 Which Companies Offer Individual Health Insurance Plans in Rhode Island?